How to improve your credit score

 10. Reduce your credit applications

-A record of a credit check is made every time you apply for any form of credit.
-If providers can see multiple checks being made in a short space of time, it may sound the alarm bells.
+A record of a credit check is made every time you apply for credit.
+Too many in a short space of time can sound alarm bells for some lenders.
 Make fewer applications and you could improve your rating.

 11. Consolidate your debts

-Consolidating, or putting together, more expensive credit accounts could improve your credit rating, and also make your debts easier to manage, as you’ll only have one payment to make each month.
+Consolidating, or putting together more expensive outstanding credit balances, could improve your credit score, and make things easier to manage, as you’ll only have one payment to make each month.

 12. Watch out for fraudulent behaviour